Stencyl/stencylpedia/chapter-11/widescreen.md

 This will fill out the game's screen, but the game's image will be distorted on elongated screens.

 #### Using Scale to Fit (Fill)
 This will fill the game's screen but crop out the left/right edges (Landscape) or top/right edges (Portrait).
+The wider the screen is, the more that will be cropped out.

 > **Reminder:** You can find the Scale Mode dropdown inside Settings > Mobile > General.<br/><br/>![](http://static.stencyl.com/help/images/iphone5-3.png)